deeplearning4j/deeplearning4j/index.md

 Deeplearning4j aims to be cutting-edge plug and play, more convention than configuration.
 By following its conventions, you get an infinitely scalable deep-learning architecture.

-Deeplearning4j is **distributed**.
+Deeplearning4j is a **distributed deep learning framework** as well as a normal deep learning framework (you can run this on a single thread as well, and there are examples for both).
 Training takes place in the cluster, which means it can process massive amounts of data.
-Nets are trained in parallel via [downpour stochastic gradient descent](../glossary.html#downpoursgd), which is asynchronous, producing very compact deep-learning models.
+Nets are trained in parallel via [iterative reduce](https://github.com/jpatanooga/KnittingBoar/wiki/Iterative-Reduce).

 It's made for data input and neural net training at scale, and its output should be highly accurate predictive models.
 Trained correctly, these neural nets are more than 95 percent accurate; i.e. equal to or better than human perception.